jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 #### Full Stack Developer

-▸ I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing.
+▸ I, Jainish Bharti, an UnderGrad in Information Technology Dept, and I develop Backend logic of Web-Applications and sort of UX/UI Designing.
-▸ I'm practicing Software Development and aiming to become a Full Stack Software Developer.
+▸ I'm practicing Software Development and aims to become a Full Stack Software Developer.
-▸ I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask.
+▸ I have really enjoyed working on languages like JavaScript, Python, JAVA and a few frameworks like React, Django, Flask and Spring.
 ▸ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!.
-▸ Trying my hands on Android Development using Flutter.
+▸ Trying my hands on Java Development using Spring, Jax-rs, JSPs & Servlets.
 ▸ Also planning to upgrade my skills as Data Scientist.

 ![Profile views](https://gpvc.arturio.dev/jainishbharti05)